katie1205/Sales-Vizzes/README.md

  + phases: A vector of phase names for the legend labels; defaults to "phase i", where i are the indices of elements in v.

- + FirstIsRed: A logical vector indicating whether or not the first phase should be red, as is common for the "past due" phase in standard sales funnels; set to TRUE by default
+ + FirstIsRed: A logical vector; if 'True', then the base of the funnel representing 'Past Due' is red

  + color: A vector of colors to fill each trapezoidal phase section; defaults to yellow-green palette the same length as the given vector v.

 #### Power BI